 Homicide Lawyer in Orlando, Central Florida

-If you are facing charges on a murder case, we suggest that you contact an experienced and aggressive homicide attorney at NeJame Law in Orlando, Central Florida, immediately.
+If you are facing charges on a murder case, we suggest that you contact our experienced and aggressive homicide defense attorneys in Orlando, Central Florida, immediately.
 Murder or homicide is considered, by many, to be the ultimate crime which will likely lead to severe punishment if the accused is convicted.
 Someone who is accused of murder will face penalties that are extremely punitive and should be tackled and addressed by an experienced, knowledgeable, creative and aggressive homicide lawyer in Orlando, Central Florida.
 Regardless of the type of murder case he/she is charged with, the attorneys at NeJame law want to provide you with the best defense available.

 - Felony Murder

 - Conspiracy to Commit Murder

 - 2nd Degree Murder

 If an individual is committing a dangerous felony and someone dies, the individual may be charged with First Degree Murder, even if they did not intent to kill anyone.
 This is known as "Felony Murder."
 Defending a "Felony Murder" charge usually involves defending the underline felony that the State claims the accused committed when the death occurred.